News

 Customer aggression is now widely recognised as a psychosocial hazard, a workplace risk that can cause psychological harm.

 In the UK, this aligns with the Health and Safety Executive’s increasing focus on managing work-related stress and psychosocial risks as part of employer responsibility.
 This shift is important.
-It reframes customer aggression from:
+It reframes customer aggression:

 The leadership challenge